bryanwhl/pet-social/docs/DeveloperGuide.md

 1. Ensure you have React and NodeJS installed on your computer.
 1. Fork the Pet Social repository from [here](https://github.com/bryanwhl/pet-social).
 1. Clone your fork to your local machine, using the Git software you prefer.
-1. Open Visual Studio Code; you may download it from [here](https://code.visualstudio.com/) first.
+1. Open Visual Studio Code; you may download it from [here](https://code.visualstudio.com/).
+(Or your preferred IDE)
 1. On the terminal, run `npm install` for missing node modules.
-1. In the root directory, run `npm run dev` to start the local development server.
+1. On the terminal, in the root directory, run `npm run dev` to start the local development server.
 In the `/client` directory, run `npm start` to start the web app.

+Note that API and encryption keys are not hosted on GitHub, hence you will require your own keys in a `.env` file.

 For readers who are not familiar with the commands of Pet Social, they can access the User Guide (Coming Soon).